Water's Edge Dermatology logo

 Top 5 Reasons to Consider Juvederm Voluma

 Some signs of aging can begin to appear when women are in their mid-30s, such as cheeks losing volume or deepening under-eye circles.
 Fortunately, there are several ways to keep aging skin from detracting from your natural beauty, such as fillers like Juvederm Voluma.
-Here are the five top reasons why you should consider Juvederm Voluma when you decide to get a filler treatment.
+Here are the top five reasons why you should consider Juvederm Voluma when you decide to get a filler treatment.

 1. Restores fullness to your face by filling both fine and deep lines for a natural appearance.